-Things to Know Before Watching Divorce Insurance
+Things to know before watching Divorce Insurance

 The story revolves around four main characters, each with their own divorce scars.
 No Gi Jun (Lee Dong Wook), a product development team leader at an insurance company who has been married and divorced three times, now devotes himself to creating a divorce insurance policy, seeing it as an "unexpected disaster" in his life.
-Kang Han Deul (Lee Joo Bin), a contract reviewer, changes his lifestyle after divorce to escape from suffering.
+Kang Han Deul (Lee Joo Bin), a contract reviewer, changes his lifestyle after divorce to escape suffering.
 An Jeon Man (Lee Kwang Soo), a careful risk surveyor, enters this project as the biggest adventure of his life.
-Jeon Na Rae (Lee Da Hee), a financial mathematician who divorced right after their honeymoon due to differences in values, joins the team as a special quantitative consultant.
+Jeon Na Rae (Lee Da Hee), a financial mathematician who divorced shortly after their honeymoon due to differences in values, joins the team as a special quantitative consultant.

-Original name: Ihon Boheom (Ihon Boheom).
+Original name: 이혼보험 (Ihon Boheom).

 Other Names: Divorce Insurance, Ihon Boheom.